Hardwood Flooring Edge Styles

 Shown below are different edge profiles typically used by hardwood flooring manufacturers.
 This should be listed on the product detail page of each floor.

-Square Edge - will have a perfectly square edge giving the floor a flush uniform appearance.
+Square Edge - will have essentially a perfectly square edge giving the floor a flush uniform appearance.
 This is standard on all unfinished floors and some prefinished.

-Micro bevel - most common type of edge for prefinished floors.
+Micro bevel - the most common type of edge for prefinished floors.
 This style is hardly noticeable but serves a purpose to hide any slight height differences in manufacturing.
 Depending on the floor it can range from about a 1/32 to 1/16.

 Eased edge - this is the same size as a micro bevel but has a rounded profile.

 Beveled edge - a standard beveled edge will have a deeper cut than a micro bevel.
 The size of this bevel is about an 1/8 inch or less.

 Hand Scraped Flooring - the edge profile of floors that have been hand scraped will generally be scraped similar to the surface of the flooring.